chesminsky/chartfolio/nginx/README.md

 # Nginx Docker Setup with SSL

-This directory contains the nginx configuration and Docker setup for the chartfolio.me domain with automatic SSL certificate management.
+This directory contains the nginx configuration and Docker setup for the chartfolio.online domain with automatic SSL certificate management.

 ## Files